Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 CWE-116:Improper Encoding or Escaping of Output

-The software prepares a structured message for communication with another component, but it does not sufficiently encode or escape the data in a way that fails to preserve the intended structure of the message.
+The software prepares a structured message for communication with another component.
+Still, it does not sufficiently encode or escape the data in a way that fails to preserve the intended structure of the message.

 xml